 Natural Therapy Plan for Women Trying to Conceive Over 40

 Note: If you have been diagnosed with a fertility issue please also see one of our guides related to that particular issue.

 There are many key areas that need to be focused on.
 I am briefly going to cover each of them below.
 At the bottom of each section is a link to more information specific to that subject.

 The single most important thing you can do, if you do not already eat a whole food diet, is switch to one!
 I have seen the most dramatic improvement in egg health through diet changes alone, specifically by switching to a nutrient dense fertility diet that includes fertility superfoods like spirulina, maca, and royal jelly.
 Also, supplementing with key nutrients such as antioxidants, CoQ10 Ubiquinol, and folic acid have been shown to increase egg health.

 If you are not sweating regularly, your body is not going to be able to detoxify itself!
 Sweating helps the body to remove excess toxins, especially xenohormones, which are human-made chemical toxins shown to cause hormonal imbalance through endocrine system disruption.
-Exercise also helps to reduce fat in the body, quell depression, increase a sense of wellbeing, increase stamina and strength for the hard work of labor and early motherhood!
+Exercise also helps to reduce fat in the body, quell depression, increase a sense of wellbeing, and increase stamina and strength for the hard work of labor and early motherhood!

 Most toxins are stored in our liver, kidneys, and fat cells.
 If you plan on breastfeeding your baby, it is important to try to cleanse toxins from your body as much as possible prior to conception and breastfeeding.
 Your body will use fat stores during pregnancy and breastfeeding, which go directly to your baby; exercise is an essential way to cleanse the body of toxins in preparation for pregnancy!